mraphaely/mraphaely/README.md

 ##

--  I’m devloper fullStack
--  I’m currently learning ` TypeScript ` .
--  I’m have interests in other areas of technology.
+-  I’m devloper fullStack, currently learning ` TypeScript `.
+Have interests in other areas of technology.
    </br>